andymckenzie/dotfiles/README.md

 - Change the keyboard repeat rate to max, and the delay until repeat to the shortest possible.
 - Remap the caps lock key to control.
+- Add the Greek keyboard symbols (this is essential if you work in the science field and have to write symbols like ε and Δ all the time)

 ##Terminal

-- Install zsh via homebrew.
-- Install oh-my-zsh via homebrew, and change it to main shell.
-- Profiles: Pro; Cursor: Block; Size: 16
+- Profiles: Pro; Cursor: Block;

 ### Zsh Profile

+Plugins:

 - zsh-syntax-highlighting
-- For more, dotfile

 ###R Profile

-- Automatic downloads from a CRAN mirror
-- library(colorout)
-- For more, see dotfile

 ##Textmate